Safety and Immunogenicity of the Live Attenuated Tetravalent Butantan-Dengue Vaccine in Autoimmune Rheumatic Diseases

 SponsorUniversity of Bonn

-▾Tap for detailsClick for full details — eligibility, all locations, contacts Glucocorticoid-induced Osteoporosis in Patients With Chronic Inflammatory Rheumatic Diseases or Psoriasis
+▾Tap for detailsClick for full details — eligibility, all locations, contacts A Real-world Study to Evaluate the Effectiveness of Deucravacitinib in Adults With Plaque Psoriasis in France (RePhlect)

 Phase—